davexat/curriculum/README.md

 ## Description

-This project is a personal curriculum vitae website built using HTML, CSS, JavaScript, and Sass.
+This project is a personal curriculum vitae website built using Next.js, React, HTML, CSS, JavaScript, and Sass.
 It showcases my skills, experience, and projects in a visually appealing and interactive way.
+The main goal is to provide an online platform to present my professional background and skills to potential employers and collaborators.

 ## Table of Contents